 When dogs are grouped together, we must supervise them carefully at all times.
 Nuisance behaviors (from otherwise good dogs) that require correction include rough play, excessive barking or howling, excessive mounting, jumping or lunging inappropriately, and/or nipping.
 We always first attempt to correct these behaviors vocally — getting the dog’s attention with their name and a firm command.
 If the dog persists, we may use other forms of noise to halt the behavior, such as shaking a can of coins or spraying canned pressurized air which makes a hissing sound that attracts attention.
 We may also separate the dog temporarily, leash him or her and ask for a sit, gentle touching, or move the dog to a different area entirely.
 We do also employ squirt bottles with water for when bad behaviors persist despite multiple corrections.
 Most dogs respond to a splash of water and we find it is especially useful when two dogs are playing rough and their attention is not on the person supervising.

-Most nights we keep a staff member on for the overnight hours to sleep in our bedroom area in the facility with the dogs.
-Dogs that like to snuggle are in luck – we have plenty of room in the bed for that!
-We also have comfy dog beds and cushions set up for those who like their own space.
-If your dog is trained to sleep in a crate at night, we do have crates available to them as well.
+Our facility is set up for your dog to spend the night cage-free in bed with our overnight staff member, on a comfy dog bed, or in a separate suite space if they prefer to be a bit independent.
+If your dog is trained to sleep in a crate at night or simply prefers it, we do have crates available.
 During especially busy times, such as over the December holidays, we may select shy, sensitive or nervous dogs to spend the night at an insured staff member’s home rather than in the facility; this helps us to ensure the dog’s comfort and reduces the demand on our overnight staff.
 Similarly, on nights when we have two or fewer dogs booked for boarding, your pup may spend an overnight at a staff member’s home and return to our facility in the morning.